block-core/blockcore/Documentation/proof-of-stake.md

 #### StakeMinConfirmations

 The minimum confirmations required for a coin to be good enough to participate in staking.
-Must be equal or greater then MaxReorg this is to discourage attackers to stake in isolation and then force a reorg.
+Must be equal or greater than MaxReorg this is to discourage attackers to stake in isolation and then force a reorg.

 #### MaxReorg

 Long reorganization protection or the maximal length of reorganization that the node is willing to accept.
 The reason to prevent long reorganization is to prevent "history attack" or in other words old spent coins can't be reused to create a longer chain in isolation and cause big reorgs.

-Honest nodes will not switch to a chain that forked earlier then maxreorg, and because StakeMinConfirmations will not allow to reuse coins before MaxReorg then staking in isolation cannot cause long reorganisations.
+Honest nodes will not switch to a chain that forked earlier than MaxReorg, and because StakeMinConfirmations will not allow to reuse coins before MaxReorg then staking in isolation cannot cause long reorganisations.

 #### Coin maturity